SCWinter259/personal-site/docs/blog/posts/Life/LIFE_3.md

 I had dinner at Denny's once.
 It actually gave me a more of a cinematic-like American diner feel than a fastfood restaurant.
 Even the menu items.
 Like sure, it had burgers and chicken, but it also had sandwiches and other breakfast-type items.
 Maybe it's a diner chain?

 Anyways, the food was okay.
 I cannot remember what I ordered, but surely I felt nothing was really worth the price.
 It was with the price of a meal at a diner, but at fastfood quality.
+Honestly not recommended if you value your money.

 ## Dixie Lee Fried Chicken